GrandOrgue/OdfEdit/README.md

 - in the folder where is OdfEdit.py, run the command : python3 OdfEdit.py

 The Windows binary has been tested in Windows 10
-The Linux binary has been tested in Ubuntu 18.04
+The Linux binary has been tested in Ubuntu 22.04.1 in Oracle VM VirtualBox

+From version 2.0, Hauptwerk sample sets can be loaded by OdfEdit which generates a GrandOrgue ODF permitting to use this sample set in GrandOrgue (with limitations compared to what is possible in Hauptwerk).